BurntSushi/blog/content/post/transducers.md

 #### Construction in practice

-Actually writing the code to implement the pictorally described algorithms above is a bit beyond the scope of this article.
+Actually writing the code to implement the pictorially described algorithms above is a bit beyond the scope of this article.
 (A fast implementation of it is of course freely available in my [`fst`](https://github.com/BurntSushi/fst) library.)
 However, there are some important challenges worth discussing.